 Staff will limit student sharing of materials and resources in class.
-Adequate supplies for instructional units should be provided to each student, and where it is not practical to give each student their own resources, then the shared equipment should be cleaned or disinfected between use.
+Adequate supplies for instructional units are provided to each student, and where it is not practical to give each student their own resources, then the shared equipment will be cleaned or disinfected between use.
 This may involve the provision of disinfectant wipes in each classroom setting.